- Room 2, Reynolds, Drake Circus, Plymouth, PL4 8AA

 Chair of an Institute of Materials, Minerals & Mining Workshop on Failure Analysis Techniques, Qinetiq, Farnborough, 25 January 2007.

 Editorial Advisory Board member of Frattura ed Integrità Strutturale - the International Journal of the Italian Fracture Group from August 2010.

-Co-Editor (from January 2008), Regional Editor (Europe, Middle East & Africa) since 1999 of the respected Elsevier publication International Journal of Fatigue.
+Co-Editor (from January 2008 to December 2020), Regional Editor (Europe, Middle East & Africa) since 1999 of the respected Elsevier publication International Journal of Fatigue.

 Member of the Editorial Advisory Board of the Elsevier journal Engineering Failure Analysis from 2004.